 One method may be to decide the cause of your ED.
 In addition to Xanax and mental health problems, there are several other causes that can also affect ED.
 ED also requires the mixing of variables.
 Might include:

-Several other types of drugs, such as selective serotonin reuptake inhibitors ( SSRIs), can cause ED.
-Make sure your doctor knows all of the drugs that you are actually taking.
-The knowledge will help them determine if the culprit is one of the other drugs.
+Several other types of medications, such as selective serotonin reuptake inhibitors ( SSRIs), can cause ED.
+Make sure your doctor knows all of the medications that you are actually taking.
+The knowledge will help them determine if the culprit is one of the other medications.